HandsomePhil/resume-review-prompt/README.md

 If you have a Claude Pro account, you can also set this up as a **Project** so the instructions persist across conversations and you can iterate on your materials over multiple sessions.
 But a single conversation works perfectly well.

+> [!TIP]
-**Getting the best results:** If you have a Claude Pro subscription, switch to the **Claude Opus** model and turn on **extended thinking** before sending.
+> **Getting the best results:** If you have a Claude Pro subscription, switch to the **Claude Opus** model and turn on **extended thinking** before sending.
 This is a complex review with a lot of moving parts, and Opus with extended thinking will produce more thorough analysis and better bullet rewrites.
 You can find the model selector at the top of the chat window.
 If you are on a free account, the default model will still give you solid feedback.

 ---